Drag the mouse

 over the map and click on the city you wish to see.

-Located in the Northern area of Argentinian Patagonia, the Great Valley
+In the Northwest of Argentinian Patagonia, the magical Lake